MagicalTux/webpuppeteer/README.md

 * Allow performing tests on existing websites by accessing said sites, clicking, etc, as a normal user would and report any resulting issue
 * Allow automation of access to third parties (banks, etc) when no automation API is available

 I've been using Selenium IDE with Firefox for a long time, but in some cases is lacked the easy access to custom operations that webpuppeteer provides with ECMA scripting.
-While more limited (Webkit only) this projects offers more freedom in what can be done, including altering the page contents itself or running JavaScript within the context of the browser.
+While more limited in some ways (Webkit only) this projects offers more freedom in what can be done, including altering the page contents itself or running JavaScript within the context of the browser.

 WebPuppeteer can also generate screenshots or PDF of webpages to document results or issues.
 It can also record all network activity (see saveNetwork()) making it easy to create audit records that can be confirmed afterward.
 Be careful all network activity is saved and those files may contain sensitive information depending on how you use them.